Longing for an exotic getaway?

 From the gorgeous timeworn mountains to reminders of the past Southern Appalachian mountain culture, this epic park oozes adventure.

-Blooming flowers year-round, historic churches, glistening ponds, and roaring waterfalls are just some of the treasures you’ll find as you hike along on some of the most popular trails in the park, including:
+Blooming flowers year-round, historic churches, glistening ponds, and roaring waterfalls are just some of the treasures you’ll find as you hike along on some of the most popular trails in the Great Smoky Mountains National Park, including:

 - Alum Cave Bluffs